Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

-Our learning framework provides one strategy for identifying these selection weights.
+Our framework provides a strategy for identifying these selection weights.
 Let us first assume that all components of the latent effect are initially unknown.
-In a learning context where the decision makers' actions depend on beliefs over $X^{*}$, it is often natural to assume that beliefs depend only on past realized outcomes and choices, and that:
+In a learning context where decision makers' actions depend on beliefs over $X^{*}$, it is often natural to assume that beliefs depend only on past realized outcomes and choices, and that:

-where the right hand side of Equation \eqref{eq:selection-ccps} is identified from the joint distribution of $(D^{t}, Y^{t-1})$ conditional on $D^{t-1} = 1$.
+where the right-hand side of Equation \eqref{eq:selection-ccps} is identified from the joint distribution of $(D^{t}, Y^{t-1})$ conditional on $D^{t-1} = 1$.
 Applying this reasoning recursively, it follows that $f_{D | Y(1)}(1 | y)$ (and thus the selection weight) is identified as follows:

-We build on this idea when establishing in Section \ref{sec:l} identification of a version of the model we call {\it pure learning} (where $X^{*}=X^{*}_u$).
-The conditional independence restriction in Equation \eqref{eq:selection-ccps} will generally break down, however, when agents also possess persistent private information that affects their decision (i.e., $X^{*}_k$).
+We build on this idea when establishing in Section \ref{sec:l} identification of a version of the model we call {\it pure learning} (where $X^{*}=X^{*}_u$).\footnote{In this section, we assume there are no covariates for clarity of exposition.
+With covariates, the selection weights are based on the joint transition probabilities for $(X_t, D_t)$.
+The exact form of the selection weight is derived in \ref{sec:proofs_l}} The conditional independence restriction in Equation \eqref{eq:selection-ccps} will generally break down, however, when agents also possess persistent private information that affects their decision (i.e., $X^{*}_k$).
 We propose in Section \ref{sec:kl} an identification strategy that can be used in such situations.
-A key and non-trivial additional step in this context is to show, relying on existing results from \cite{bruni1985identifiability}, that maintaining a normality assumption commonly made in the learning literature is sufficient to identify the joint distribution of $(Y ^T, D ^T, X^{*}_k)$ in a first step.
-One can then identify the model parameters in a second step, along the lines of the reweighting strategy discussed above.
+A key additional step in this context is to show, relying on results from \cite{bruni1985identifiability}, that maintaining a normality assumption that is very commonly made in the learning literature is sufficient to identify the joint distribution of $(Y ^T, D ^T, X^{*}_k)$ in a first step.
+The model parameters can then be identified in a second step, along the lines of the reweighting strategy discussed above.